Imprint of massive neutrinos on Persistent Homology of large-scale structure: Quantifying information content: Fisher Forecasts

-where $\boldsymbol{\mathcal{A}}(M_{\nu}^+)$ indicates the obtained data vector from massive neutrinos stimulation with $M_{\nu} = 0.1 $ eV, and $\boldsymbol{\mathcal{A}}(\theta_{ZA})$ represent the extracted data vectors from fiducial simulations which their initial conditions are generated with Zel'dovich approximation.
-To estimate the partial derivatives, for each of the model parameters that have a different value from the fiducial value, we have used 500 corresponding realizations (for more details see \cite{Quijote_sims}).
+where $\boldsymbol{\mathcal{A}}(M_{\nu}^+)$ indicates the obtained data vector from massive neutrinos simulation with $M_{\nu} = 0.1 $ eV, and $\boldsymbol{\mathcal{A}}(\theta_{ZA})$ represent the extracted data vectors from fiducial simulations which their initial conditions are generated with Zel'dovich approximation.
+To estimate the partial derivatives, for each of the model parameters, we have used 500 corresponding realizations (for more details see \cite{Quijote_sims,2020MNRAS.495.4006U}).